You Know the Deal. They Know the Deal.

 But I never get to disclosure!

 I hear this all the time.
-Why do I need a great FDD if I never get my prospects far enough along to disclose them?
+Why do I need a terrific FDD if I never get my prospects far enough along to disclose them?
+The answer is easy.

-The answer is easy; if you don’t want to disclose your prospect early because you aren’t proud of your disclosure documents or think they will kill the deal, then you will never get the chance to disclose.
+If you don’t want to disclose your prospect early because you aren’t proud of your disclosure documents or think they will kill the deal, or even worse, can’t decipher or explain the legal documents to your prospect, then you will never get the chance to disclose.

 Which, of course, means never selling a franchise.

-If you are holding the FDD to the bitter end and losing deal after deal, there’s an easier way to sell franchises.
+If you are holding the FDD to the bitter end and losing deal after deal, there’s a more natural way to sell franchises.
 It all starts with early disclosure - with an FDD you want to give out.

 You know the deal, they know the deal.
 Try it!
-Your life will get much easier - and you will sell more franchises and make more money.
+Your life will get much easier.
+You will sell more franchises and make more money.

 Did you like this article?